generic-github-user/tfjs-visual-editor/README.md

 [Material Design Lite](https://getmdl.io/) is a free library for adding [Material Design](https://material.io/design/) elements to web pages.
 It was used for the design of TensorFlow.js Visual Editor alongside custom CSS styling to create a clean, organized, consistent user experience.

 https://getmdl.io/
+# Notes
+# 1
+TensorFlow.js visual editor is a third-party application and is not recognized by or endorsed by the creators of TensorFlow.js.
+# 2
+Disclaimer for when TensorBoard for TensorFlow.js is released:

+"Why did you make this when TensorBoard already exists, and it's so much better?"
+"I made this before TensorBoard for TensorFlow.js was released.
+Also, (at least for now), TensorBoard can't be used to edit data graphs, but only visualize them."